Choose the right graduate student loan

 Depending on the professional field that you're planning to enter, you may have different needs from a graduate student loan.
 For instance, medical and dental degrees often require residencies, so it can be helpful to have a deferment period.
-That is why we offer graduate student loans designed with features for specific degree types: medical school, dental school, MBA, and health professions graduate school.
-We also have a Smart Option Student Loan for Graduate Students, which is designed for humanities, sciences, and other degrees.
+That is why we offer graduate student loans designed with features for specific degree types: medical school, dental school, law school, MBA, and health professions graduate school.
+We also have a Graduate School Loan, which is designed for humanities, sciences, and other degrees.

 Learn more about the differences between federal and private student loans for graduate students.

 How to apply for a private graduate student loan

 It's easy to apply for a graduate student loan.
 Use the “Apply for a loan” button on this page, and you'll be asked a few questions to determine which loan is appropriate for you.
 Then, you'll fill out some basic information.
 It only takes about 15 minutes to apply for your graduate student loan and get a credit result.

 How much can you borrow as a graduate student

 The amount that you can borrow for graduate school generally depends on the loan; most of our graduate student loans let you borrow from $1,000 up to 100% of the school-certified Cost of Attendance (COA).

 The COA, generally listed in your financial aid award letter, is an estimate of what you'll pay for the following costs: tuition and fees, room and board, books and supplies, and personal expenses.